robertcardona/sat-parser/README.md

 ## Contributing

-You may need to make addotopms pr modifications to `orb_builder` and `report_parser`.
+You may need to make additions or modifications to `orb_builder` and `report_parser`.
 If SOAP updates to a version that can no longer read the `.orb` files generated by `orb_builder` or they modify the structure of the generated reports,